Been told you need a Termite Barrier around your House?

 Termite Barrier and Homes built on a slab

 There is a misconception amongst home owners that houses built on slabs are not susceptible to termite attack.
 This could not be further from the truth.
 All it takes is a 2mm crack in the slab or one of the plumbing penetration to be not fitting correctly and you'll have termites in your house.
-We have conducted Building and Pest Inspections where termites have come up through the slab and started to eat the soft pine around the edging of the carpet, leaving just the small carpet nails and brittle sleeves of pine.
+Also we have conducted Building and Pest Inspections where termites have come up through the slab and started to eat the soft pine around the edging of the carpet, leaving just the small carpet nails and brittle sleeves of pine.

 Here is a leaking water pipe that was feeding a tap above it.
 Found during an installation of a Termite Barrier.
 The soil is completely saturated and it looked as if it had been leaking for some time.
 An Over-sized hole through the brick work would allow direct access for Termites into the house.
-Being below the soil line, in a garden and with a water source - it's pretty much as bad as it gets in regards to a conducive environment.
+So Being below the soil line, in a garden and with a water source - it's pretty much as bad as it gets in regards to a conducive environment.
 The pipe connector was replaced with a new one and the saturated soil was removed.

 Newer Slab Built Homes

-Newer homes on a concrete slab from 1995 would have a physical moisture/termite blanket installed to stop termites coming up through any cracking.
+Newer homes on a concrete slab from 1995 would have a physical moisture/termite blanket (physical termite barrier system) installed to stop termites coming up through any cracking.
 While adding some protection, all it actually does is push termites to the slab edge.
 This is why it's extremely important to have annual Termite Inspections so we can pick up on this termite mudding on the side of the house.
 From the slab edge the termites will then tunnel through the garden until reaching your covered weep holes and then gain access into the house.

-It's not all doom and gloom though, Certified Home Inspection can easily show you how to lower your Termite Risk Factor.
+But It's not all doom and gloom though, Certified Home Inspection can easily show you how to lower your Termite Risk Factor.

 What type of Termite Barriers are there?